Nanrin/nanrin.github.io/docs/log.md

 Treeleaf Ango started in September.
 I was very excited for it, but I had a hard time implementing my commitments to sit twice a day and do oryoki each day.
 My partner ended up going silent, and at one point I wanted to drop out of Ango as I was having difficulty sitting for even a few minutes each day.
 I've pulled out of that slump a week or two ago and my practice has really taken off.
 I stopped spending hours watching videos and have been reading dhamma/dharma books and blogs instead.
 I've been able to sit several times a day for 20 minutes each, and I think I'll get back to 30 minute sits in no time.

+### 7 Nov

+I'm still in sit many times throughout the day mode!
+Yesterday for one of the sits I sat until the stick of incense burned out, then lit another and kept on sitting.
+I've been sitting for more than an hour a day, and I want to sit each time, even if I'm hot, hungry, tired, or what-have-you.

+### 9 Nov

+Sat morning, afternoon, and night as usual.
+I've also started to do some chanting - it's been so long that I can't do it from memory as before; time to refresh my memory.

+### 12 Nov

+Yesterday I talked with Dhammarato.
+Today I talked with Jundo.
+I had a few questions about the community side of practice.
+I'm not very involved in any groups, but after conferring with my elders, it sounds like that's just fine.
+Just keep sitting.